McCAUSLAND COLLEGE OF ARTS AND SCIENCESAt a Glance

-In the University of South Carolina College of Arts and Sciences, we explore solutions to the world’s biggest challenges and answers to life’s most enduring questions.
+In the University of South Carolina McCausland College of Arts and Sciences, we explore solutions to the world’s biggest challenges and answers to life’s most enduring questions.
 It’s a place to push the frontiers of science, art and culture not only to make a better world, but to instill greater meaning within it.

 With the largest choice of majors, minors and courses of any college at the university, Arts and Sciences students can explore their strengths, gain a broad education and prepare for a career with infinite possibilities.
 We study the smallest particles known to science and the biggest social movements in history.
 We uncover mysteries about ancient civilization and hidden gems in literature.
 All united by an urge to explore, solve and create.